dabapps/csv-wrangler/README.md

 -----------------
 ### Streamed Response

-If your CSV is large, and takes a long time to generate, you should use a generator, or stream the response. `to_iter` and `to_streamed_response` are the generator_counterparts to the above methods, working in exactly the same way, just returning a generator and a `HttpStreamedResponse` respectively.
+If your CSV is large, and takes a long time to generate, you should use a generator, or stream the response. `to_iter` and `as_streamed_response` are the generator_counterparts to the above methods, working in exactly the same way, just returning a generator and a `HttpStreamedResponse` respectively.
 By default, `to_list` calls `to_iter`, so if you need to do anything custom, it's best to do it in `to_iter`.

 ### Ordering headers
 You can also provide an ordering to the headers, if you want.
 Simply assign a list of strings to `header_order` and when the data is unpacked, those headers who's labels match these will be placed in that order.